Brushless DC electric motor: Variations in construction

 Brushless motors can be constructed in several different physical configurations.
 In the conventional inrunner configuration, the permanent magnets are part of the rotor.
 Three stator windings surround the rotor.
 In the external-rotor outrunner configuration, the radial relationship between the coils and magnets is reversed; the stator coils form the center (core) of the motor, while the permanent magnets spin within an overhanging rotor that surrounds the core.
 Outrunners typically have more poles and have a higher torque at low RPM.
 In the flat axial flux type, used where there are space or shape constraints, stator and rotor plates are mounted face to face.
 In all brushless motors, the coils are stationary.

 There are two common electrical winding configurations: the delta configuration connects three windings to each other in a triangle-like circuit, and power is applied at each of the connections.
 The wye (Y-shaped) configuration, sometimes called a star winding, connects all of the windings to a central point, and power is applied to the remaining end of each winding.
-A motor with windings in delta configuration gives low torque at low speed but can give higher top speed.
+A motor with windings in delta configuration gives low torque at low speed but can give a higher top speed.
 Wye configuration gives high torque at low speed but not as high top speed.
 The wye winding is normally more efficient.
 Delta-connected windings can allow high-frequency parasitic electrical currents to circulate entirely within the motor.
 A Wye-connected winding does not contain a closed loop in which parasitic currents can flow, preventing such losses.
 Aside from the higher impedance of the wye configuration, from a controller standpoint, the two winding configurations can be treated exactly the same.

 Applications

-The four poles on the stator of a two-windings single-phase brushless motor.
+The four poles on the stator of a two-winding single-phase brushless motor.
 This is part of a computer cooling fan; the rotor has been removed.

-Brushless motors fulfill many functions originally performed by brushed DC motors, but cost and control complexity prevents brushless motors from replacing brushed motors completely in the lowest-cost areas.
+Brushless motors fulfill many functions originally performed by brushed DC motors, but cost and control complexity prevent brushless motors from replacing brushed motors completely in the lowest-cost areas.
 Nevertheless, brushless motors have come to dominate many applications, particularly devices such as computer hard drives and CD/DVD players.
 Small cooling fans in electronic equipment are powered exclusively by brushless motors.
-They can be found in cordless power tools where the increased efficiency of the motor leads to longer periods of use before the battery needs to be charged.
+They can be found in cordless power tools, where the increased efficiency of the motor leads to longer periods of use before the battery needs to be charged.
 Low speed, low power brushless motors are used in direct-drive turntables for gramophone records.
 Brushless motors can also be found in marine applications, such as underwater thrusters.
 Drones also utilize brushless motors to elevate their performance.